College Testing Office

 South Administration Building (1A), Room 104

-All new students entering CSI must demonstrate proficiency in reading, writing, and mathematics through a series of CUNY Skills Assessment Tests prior to advisement and registration.
-Some students may satisfy this requirement by achieving the necessary scores on the Regents, ACT, or SAT exams, or with college-level English and math courses (transfer students only).
+All new students entering CSI must demonstrate proficiency in English and mathematics by meeting the benchmark scores on the Regents, ACT, or SAT exams, or with college-level English and math courses.

-Unless exempt, international students in an F-1 status will be required to take the CUNY Assessment Tests during the International Student Orientation.
+Unless exempt, international students in an F-1 status will be required to take the CATW during the International Student Orientation.

 In addition to the above policies, students admitted for a Spring Semester

-- who passed the CUNY Assessment Tests in Reading and Writing but failed Mathematics (parts 1 & 2) must enroll in basic math in Winter Immersion.
-If they pass, they must enroll in Math 20 in the Spring semester.
-If they do not pass, or choose not to enroll in Immersion, they must enroll in CUNY Start and cannot enroll at the College.
+- Deep developmental need in mathematics (score of 49 or below on the math index) must enroll and complete the basic math course in Winter Immersion.
+If they do not complete it, or choose not to enroll in immersion, they must enroll in Math Start and cannot enroll at the College.

 English as a Second Language (ESL) Students